Miscellaneous Modifiers

 Birdcatcher spots, named for the Thoroughbred stallion who exhibited them, are small, round, white spots scattered throughout a horse's coat.
 In many cases, the spots appear and grow in number for a period of years, and then gradually fade away.
 Sometimes, the spots will persist throughout a horse's lifetime.

 Chubari spots are similar, but are usually larger, often egg-shaped and egg-sized.
-They seem to occur almost exclusively on grey coats, and of course, fade as the grey coat fades.
+They seem to occur exclusively on grey coats, and of course, fade as the grey coat fades.
 Most grey TBs and grey horses with TB breeding can trace their spots back to The Tetrarch, a brilliant racehorse in England in the early 20th century.
-The spots are sometimes refered to as Tetrarch spots for that reason.
+He sported a number of these large spots, earning the nickname the Spotted Wonder, and they are sometimes referred to as Tetrarch spots for this reason.

 Birdcatcher spots on an Arabian.